green-code-initiative/ecoCode-common/doc/starter-pack.md

 To validate that the rule has been implemented, you need to execute a scan on those scripts.
 You will need sonar scanner: <https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/>

 ## Publish your work

-### Check the completion of your work : Definition Of Done

-To have the best PR, we strongly recommend you to follow this check-list :

-- [ ] Check if rule doesn't exist in SonarQube yet
-- [ ] Implement rule
-- [ ] Add documentation and code tags on the rule, along with triggering and non triggering examples
-- [ ] Write Unit tests (triggering and non triggering cases)
-- [ ] Update RULES.md
-- [ ] Update `CHANGELOG.md` file (inside `Unreleased` section)
-- [ ] Create PR on the real test project to add a triggering case
-- [ ] Create PR on the `ecocode` repository to add the new rule definition (`ecocode-rules-specifications`)
-- [ ] Fix potential SonarCloud issues / out-of-date warnings

 ### Commit your code